1) Have the same conflict again and again without resolution

 6) Blame your partner and your children for not having the life you want

 7) Exaggerate problems with your children to take the focus off of your marriage

 8) Allow your partner to call all of the shots and then blame them when everything goes wrong

 9) Find good excuses to not do your own personal work

 10) Make your children scapegoats for why the family is struggling

 11) Be critical of other family members instead of talking about yourself and your own feelings

-Family therapy is a process whereby family members learn to be more real with one another.
-It affords each individual the opportunity to reclaim their personhood within the context of the family unit.
+Family therapy is a process whereby family members learn to be real with one another.
+It affords each individual the opportunity to reclaim his/her personhood within the context of the family unit.
 This leads to mutual, collaborative, respectful relationships that form the basis of a joyful, healthy and rewarding family system.
 The end result is that all members feel closer to one another while simultaneously relishing in the freedom to be themselves.